 About Keating Resources

-Keating Resources, with offices in Florida and Nebraska, invests in value-add real estate, logistics, agriculture, and energy assets.
+Keating Resources invests in value-add real estate and agriculture.
 Since December of 2015, Keating Resources has purchased over 700,000 square-feet of existing urban industrial buildings in Tampa.
 To learn more about Keating Resources visit www.keatingresources.com and/or call CEO Gerard Keating at 402-925-5113.